-The winemaker has passed on his love and passion for excellence in wine and winemaking, not only to the members of his family, who support this effort, but also to all those who collaborate with the estate.
+The winemaker has transmitted his love and passion for wine to his family, who support and develop the activities of the Estate, as well as to those who cooperate with the estate.

-Today, the total area of the vineyard is 300 acres, enough to meet the annual demand for wine exclusively from privately owned vineyards.
-Due to the ideal soil and climatic conditions prevailing in the area, it is recommended that both native and international vine varieties be cultivated –a practice that brings out excellent results.
-The vineyard is located in the wider area of Parnassus and is divided into two parts, one position being at Balos and the other at Anamero.
-The altitude ranges between 400-550 meters and the grounds are sloping with good drainage at that.
+The total area of the vineyard today amounts to 300 acres, which is enough to meet the annual demand for wine exclusively from privately owned vineyards.
+Due to the ideal soil-climatic conditions that prevail in the region, it is recommended to cultivate both indigenous and international vine varieties giving excellent results.
+The vineyard is located in the wider area of Parnassos divided into two parts at Balos and Anamero.
+The altitude ranges between 400-550 meters and the soils are sloping with good drainage.

 The word "Terroir" comes from the French word "terre" which means earth or land.
 However, in the description of wines it has acquired a broader meaning.
 Terroir is a complex concept comprising climatic conditions (micro-climate), soil composition, topology (slope, altitude, and sun exposure), the relationship of the earth to the liquid element, and the human factor in the vineyard.